Extended OpenTT Games Dataset: A table tennis dataset for fine-grained shot type and point outcome: Conclusion

 \section{Conclusion}

-We presented an extended version of OpenTTGames with frame-accurate annotations for (i) side-aware shot classes based on the side of the table (left/right $\times$ \{forehand, backhand\}), (ii) player posture when the ball have contact with the bat (body lean and legs) and (iii) rally outcomes at point end Hereby we provide a table tennis stroke data set with detailed annotations but without an unclear license.
+We presented an extended version of OpenTTGames with frame-accurate annotations of (i) left/right player and stroke type classes, (ii) player posture when the ball have contact with the bat (body lean and legs) and (iii) point outcome of the rally.
+Hereby we provide a table tennis stroke data set with detailed annotations and a transparent license.
 By providing structured, frame-accurate stroke, posture, and outcome labels, our dataset enables supervision beyond event spotting and supports learning higher-level tactical patterns in table tennis play.
 All scripts for inspection and annotation are openly available, facilitating reproducibility and further extensions of the data.

-\textbf{Limitations and opportunities.} The current release focuses on a single static viewpoint and match-level footage; posture labels are concise by design and do not yet capture full-body kinematics or racket-face orientation.
-Future extensions include (a) sound (the videos has no sound track) (b) new multi-view or mobile-camera recordings, (c) richer pose and contact attributes (e.g., contact height, stance width), (d) inter-rally context (serve patterns, receive strategies), and (e) stronger baselines that fuse ball, pose, and appearance streams.
-We hope this dataset and protocol catalyze open, comparable benchmarks for fine-grained shot type and point outcome modeling in racket sports.